 Umpqua Valley Arts is dedicated to the belief that the arts are an indispensable element of a thriving and meaningful community, and that education in the arts should be available to all.

 Our exhibition programming is inspired by our energetic community, the geography in which our organization is situated, and the unique history of our region and our institution.
 When we are willing to consider ideas & art together, we are learning to acknowledge and respect the histories that bind us together, and the changing world that surrounds us.

-On view from September 30 to October 30, 2020
+On view from November 6th to December 23rd, 2020

-In UVA’s Corridor Gallery:
+In UVA’s Student Gallery:

 Created in open air, the works featured in this show were made by students of all ages who participated in our Young Artists en Plein Air event.
 Students developed their skills outdoors using a wide variety of media, including oil pastel, pencil, watercolor, and acrylic.